mdiaztello/hello-world/README.md

 # hello-world
 I'm just learning how to use git/github...
-It seems similar to merucial, but I need to learn these tools too...
+It seems similar to mercurial, but I need to learn these tools too...